Yolean/kubernetes-assert/README.md

-You can deploy [grafana](http://grafana.org/) by creating its deployment and service by running `kubectl create -f 30-grafana-deployment.yml` and `kubectl create -f 31-grafana-service.yaml`.
+You can deploy [grafana](http://grafana.org/) by creating its deployment and service by running `kubectl create -f 30-grafana-deployment.yml` and `kubectl create -f 31-grafana-service.yml` (`kubectl apply -f minikube/31-grafana-service.yml` for minikube setup).
 Feel free to explore via the kubectl command line and/or the Dashboard.

 Go to  grafana by running `minikube service --namespace=monitoring grafana`.
 Username is `admin` and password is also `admin`.